Date: Friday, May 3, 2019

-- Identify refractive surgery screening and treatment options, and list surgical technique adjustments to improve outcomes
+- Appropriate preoperative refractive surgery screening and evaluation of the efficacy of treatment options to improve surgical outcomes

-- Evaluate lens-based treatment options to maximize patient satisfaction
+- Evidenced based evaluation of lens-based treatment options to maximize patient outcomes

 The American Society of Cataract and Refractive Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 ASCRS takes responsibility for the content, quality and scientific integrity of this CME activity.